Upper Ramification Groups for Arbitrary Valuation Rings: Theory of Abbes-Saito

-By Theorem \ref{appl}, the ramification of $L/K$ is logarithmically bounded by $I$ if and only if there is a sequence $A=A_0\subset A_1\subset \dots \subset A_n=A'$ such that $A_i/A_{i-1}$ for $i=1$ (resp. $2\leq i\leq n$) is a log smooth extension of Henselian valuation rings of type 1 (resp.
-2) and such that $e(LK'/K')=1$ where $K'$ is the field of fractions of $A'$.
-Then $A'$ is a discrete valuation ring.
-By \cite{Sa0}, this shows that the ramification of $L/K$ is logarithmically bounded by $I$ in our sense if and only if it is logarithmically bounded by $r$ in the sense of Abbes-Saito \cite{AS1},
+In this case $A'$ is a discrete valuation ring.
+By \cite[1.2.6]{Sa0}, this shows that the ramification of $L/K$ is logarithmically bounded by $I$ in our sense if and only if it is logarithmically bounded by $r$ in the sense of Abbes-Saito \cite{AS1}.